 Round off your second day with a fado show in Alfama.
 Fado is Portugal’s soulful traditional music, full of longing and melancholy.
 There are plenty of fado houses in Alfama where you can enjoy dinner and a show.
 It’s a perfect way to immerse yourself in Portuguese culture and reflect on your days adventures.

-Three days in Lisbon?
+Three full days?
 Now we’re talking!
 With this amount of time, you can really start to peel back the layers of this fascinating city.
 Let’s see how we can make the most of your extra day.

 Days 1-2: Follow the 2-day itinerary